Theme rebuilds absorb the budget.

 FAQ

 Yes.
 Delivered free in 5 business days after Shopify staff view-only access.
-No retainer attached.
+The diagnostic carries no retainer.

 A 7-layer review of the Shopify revenue path: traffic intent, PDP clarity, trust signal density, cart friction, checkout friction, tracking integrity, post-purchase retention.